The Ultimate Guide to Digital Marketing

 The Quality Score also takes into account your historical performance, rewarding websites that have performed well in the past.
 While the precise formula for determining the Quality Score is not known, the idea is to determine how relevant your website is to the keyword you have selected, with a goal of predicting how likely you are to succeed in generating leads and ultimately sales.

-For example, if you own a furniture store but you decide (for some reason) that you want to advertise your business with the keyword "bakery", it is safe to assume that your website does not have any content relevant to bakeries, and if potential consumers would visit your website looking for something related to bakeries, they would most likely be disappointed and press the "back" button immediately.
+For example, if you own a furniture store but you decide (for some reason) that you want to advertise your business with the keyword "bakery", it is safe to assume that your website does not have any digital content relevant to bakeries, and if potential consumers would visit your website looking for something related to bakeries, they would most likely be disappointed and press the "back" button immediately.

 Therefore, Google would likely assign your website with a very low Quality Score for this keyword.
-On the other hand, if you were to choose the keyword "furniture" and your website is full of high quality and relevant content and media (more on that later), you will most likely receive a high Quality Score which suggests that you will be more likely to successfully generate leads.
+On the other hand, if you were to choose the keyword "furniture" and your website is full of high quality and relevant content and digital media (more on that later), you will most likely receive a high Quality Score which suggests that you will be more likely to successfully generate leads.

 Google thrives by delivering high quality and relevant content to its users, and in order to encourage businesses to provide such content, they offer significant incentives.
 If you have a very low Quality Score, it doesn't matter how much money you are willing to pay Google, it's highly unlikely that they will place your ad at the highly coveted #1 spot in their search results.